jdrsn/slate/source/includes/_extras.md

 # Streams (real-time)

-You can have multiple fully real-time databases with qi.do.
+With qi.do, you can handle multiple real-time databases even at the same time.
 For every array that you want to track changes, you must create a **stream** in the <a href="https://c.qi.do/streams" target="_blank">console</a>.

-If you already have a service worker setup up and running on your app, you just need to `subscribe` to your `stream`.
+If you already have a <a href="https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers" target="_blank">Service Worker</a> running on your app, you just need to `subscribe` to your `stream`.

 ```typescript
 // stream every change in the array